warrior-cultures-and-training

 Conservation and Ethical Harvesting

-As interest in these plants grows, so does the need for conservation.
-Kawakawa, Manuka, and Harakeke are relatively common, but overharvesting for commercial products can threaten local populations.
-Māori emphasise sustainable harvesting: never taking more than one third of a plant, leaving the root intact, and reciting a prayer of thanks before cutting.
-This ethos is echoed by conservation groups.
-Supporters are encouraged to purchase only from suppliers who can trace their sources to ethical, tikanga-based operations.
+With growing interest, conservation is essential.
+Kawakawa, Manuka, Harakeke, and Koromiko are relatively common, but overharvesting can threaten local populations.
+Māori emphasise sustainable harvesting: never taking more than one third of a plant, leaving the root intact, reciting a prayer of thanks before cutting.
+This ethos aligns with conservation groups.
+Consumers are encouraged to purchase from suppliers who trace sources to ethical, tikanga-based operations.
+The Manaaki Whenua Landcare Research database provides data on distribution and sustainable use.

 Conclusion: The Enduring Wisdom of Rongoā Māori